OpenDriveLab/MTGS/docs/install.md

 ## Prerequisites

 You must have a CUDA-enabled NVIDIA video card.
 The code is tested on Ubuntu 20.04 and CUDA 11.8.
+You may need at least 40 GB of GPU memory and 64 GB of RAM to run the code.

 ## Dependencies